Škoda Enyaq: Enyaq RS & Enyaq Coupe RS

-In October 2022, Škoda launched the Enyaq RS iV alongside the already available Enyaq Coupe RS iV.
+In October 2022, Škoda launched the Enyaq RS alongside the already available Enyaq Coupe RS.

+Facelift

+Škoda released the facelift models of both the Enyaq and Enyaq Coupe on 8 January 2025.
+Changes includes a redesigned front fascia features the Modern Solid face debuted on the smaller Elroq, an improved drag coefficient for both models, new exterior colours, and the interior features more sustainable materials.

+Enyaq Cargo

+In July 2025, Škoda launched a cargo variant of the Enyaq called the Enyaq Cargo for the UK market.
+It is based on the existing Enyaq 85 and 85x passenger models, with conversions costing £1815 with VAT.
+It eliminates the rear passenger seats in favor of a new cargo area.
+Unlike most other panel vans, the Enyaq Cargo has a rear window.

 Specifications

 Concepts

 Prior to the presentation of the Enyaq under its current name, two concept cars had been presented: Its first development version, the Vision E, was introduced in 2017, and its second version, called the Vision iV, was introduced in March 2019.

 Vision E

 The Vision E was unveiled at the 2017 Auto Shanghai and is scheduled to be produced from the second half of 2020.
 The Vision E has four-wheel drive, two electric motors with a combined output of 225 kW, level 3 autonomy capability and 500 km range.
 Top speed of Škoda Vision E is 180 kph.

 Vision iV

 The exterior of the Vision iV concept is 92-95 percent identical to the upcoming production version.
-It has an 83 kWh battery pack, a 500 km WLTP range and 302 hp power output. Škoda Vision iV accelerate from 0-100 kph in just 5.9 seconds.
+It has an 83 kWh battery pack, a 500 km WLTP range and 302 hp power output.
+The Vision iV can accelerate from 0-100 kph in 5.9 seconds.
 The concept is 4,655 mm long, 1,926 mm wide, 1,603 mm high, it uses 22-inch wheels and has 550 L of trunk space.

 The Vision iV is a next development stage of the car and the last step prior to series production, revealed in March 2019.